Aliases for RAB7A Gene

 GeneCards Summary for RAB7A Gene

 RAB7A (RAB7A, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB7A include charcot-marie-tooth disease, type 2b and choroideremia.
-Among its related pathways are Immune System and Endocytosis.
+Diseases associated with RAB7A include Charcot-Marie-Tooth Disease, Type 2B and Charcot-Marie-Tooth Disease.
+Among its related pathways are RAB geranylgeranylation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include GTP binding and GDP binding.
-An important paralog of this gene is RAB7B.
+An important paralog of this gene is RAB9A.

 UniProtKB/Swiss-Prot for RAB7A Gene